MPAS-Dev/compass/docs/users_guide/landice/test_groups/ismip6_run.rst

 The ``landice/ismip6_run`` test group includes a test case for setting up one or more experiments from the `ISMIP6 set of experiments <https://www.climate-cryosphere.org/wiki/index.php?title=ISMIP6_wiki_page>`_.
-This functionality assumes the initial condition, parameter, and forcing files have already been generated.
+This functionality assumes the initial condition, parameter, and forcing files have already been generated using the :ref:`landice_ismip6_forcing` test case.
 It creates a consistent set of run directories for the experiments requested.
 It is not meant for automated running of the experiments, and expert knowledge is recommended for conducting the actual experiments.